Fauci says Trump should push supporters to get covid vaccine after ‘disturbing’ poll results show they won’t

 “He’s a very widely popular person among Republicans,” he added.

-On “Fox News Sunday,” Fauci said accelerating vaccinations and recent drops in daily cases and deaths are encouraging, but that he remained concerned about what could be a recent leveling-off in the decline in new infections.
+On “Fox News Sunday,” Fauci said that accelerating vaccinations and recent drops in daily cases and deaths are encouraging, but that he remained concerned about what could be a recent leveling off in the decline in new infections.

 “When you see a plateauing at a level of anywhere between 50,000 and 65,000 cases a day, that is absolutely no time to declare victory, because we know from previous surges we’ve had over the year that when you see that leveling off at a high level, there’s always a risk of a surge back up,” Fauci said.
-“And, in fact, unfortunately that’s exactly what’s happening in Europe right now.”
+“And, in fact, unfortunately, that’s exactly what’s happening in Europe right now.”

 Fauci said it would be “ill-advised” to ease restrictions on gatherings, and he said the decision earlier this month by Texas Gov. Greg Abbott (R) to lift a statewide mask mandate and open businesses was “risky and potentially dangerous.”